Lobbying in the United States: Insider's game

 A similar concern voiced by critics of lobbying is that Washington politics has become dominated by elites, and that it is an "insider's game" excluding regular citizens and which favors entrenched firms.
-Individuals generally can not afford to lobby, and critics question whether corporations with "deeper pockets" should have greater power than regular persons.
+Individuals generally can not afford to lobby, and critics question whether corporations with "deeper pockets" should have greater power than voters.
 In this view, the system favors the rich, such that the "rich have gotten richer, the weak weaker", admits lobbyist Gerald Cassidy.
-There is concern that those having more money and better political connections can exert more influence than others.
-However, analyst Barry Hessenius made a case that the excessive for-profit lobbying could be counteracted if there were more efforts to increase nonprofit lobbying and boost their effectiveness.
+Those having more money and better political connections can exert more influence than others.
 There is so much money that it has been described as a "flood" that has a "corrupting influence", so that the United States appears to be "awash" in interest groups.
 If coalitions of different forces battle in the political arena for favorable treatment and better rules and tax breaks, it can be seen as fair if both sides have equal resources and try to fight for their interests as best they can.
 Gerald Cassidy said: